 Spend time.
 Expend effort.
 Notice.
 Appreciate.

-Any claims that that line of thought has any merit would supportive empirical proof.
-But on a dull winter’s day it feels possible.
+Any claims that that line of thought has any merit would need supportive empirical proof.
+But even without it, on a day of dull light it feels possible.